splunk/addonfactory-ucc-generator/docs/uccignore.md

 If we want to remove only for one specific platform, we need to provide the exact path e.g. **`lib/3rdparty/windows/pycache.pyc`**.

 In case no file is found for the specified pattern, you will see an appropriate warning message.

+This feature has been deprecated from UCC as of v5.52.0.
+To use similar feature use [additional_packaging.py](https://splunk.github.io/addonfactory-ucc-generator/additional_packaging/).